turbine-kreuzberg/vida/README.md

 ## How to apply MELB on your website

-Copy following snipped anywhere on your website.
+Copy following snippet anywhere on your website.

 ```html
 <script type="module" crossorigin src="https://turbine-kreuzberg.github.io/melb/code.js"></script>